LAKERFrank/YOLOv8-Edge-Quantization/trt_quant/README.md

 ```

 ## 5) Quick inference
-Use `predict_trt.py` to run the exported engine on an image or video.
-Bounding boxes and keypoints are printed for each frame, and annotated results are saved to `runs/predict`.
+Use `predict_trt.py` to run the exported engine on an image, video, or a directory of images.
+Bounding boxes and keypoints are printed for each frame, and annotated
+results are saved to `runs/predict`.
+Inputs are converted to grayscale
+automatically when the engine expects a single-channel tensor.

 ```bash
 python trt_quant/scripts/predict_trt.py \